rickardlindberg/rickardlindberg.me/writing/rlmeta-poster2/smartnotes/README.md

     [x] Write VM as clean as possible in Python.
 Then write a separate optimized VM?

+[x] Put object match expr tree in parser instead of in codegen?

+    - This makes the VM more clean.
+There is only one instruction for matching and the matching is done with a Python lambda.
+The VM knows nothing about how to match a single object.

 TODO:

 [ ] Can support library (and new Runtime) become smaller?